USEPA/WNTR/documentation/framework.rst

    :meth:`~wntr.network.model.Pump`                   Contains methods to define pumps.
 Pumps are links that increase hydraulic head.
    :meth:`~wntr.network.model.Valve`                  Contains methods to define valves.
 Valves are links that limit pressure or flow.
    :meth:`~wntr.network.model.Curve`                  Contains methods to define curves.
 Curves are data pairs representing a relationship between two quantities.
 Curves are used to define pump curves.
+   :meth:`~wntr.network.model.Source`                 Contains methods to define sources.
+Sources define the location and characteristics of a substance injected directly into the network.
    :meth:`~wntr.network.controls.TimeControl`         Contains methods to define time controls.
 Time controls define actions that start or stop at a particular time.
    :meth:`~wntr.network.controls.ConditionalControl`  Contains methods to define conditional controls.
 Conditional controls define actions that start or stop based on a particular condition in the network.
    :meth:`~wntr.network.model.WaterNetworkOptions`    Contains methods to define model options, including the simulation duration and time step.